puniverse/photon/README.md

-photon
+Photon
 ======
-Small apllications that lets you fire tens of thousends concurrent http reuquests from a single computer.
+Small apllication that lets you fire tens of thousends concurrent http reuquests from a single computer.
 To do this photon spawns lightweigt thread  instead of real threads for each connection.
 Photon is based on [quasar](http://github.com/puniverse/quasar) and [comsat](http://github.com/puniverse/comsat) libraries.

 ## Usage